mehulagg/gitlab_test/doc/security/reset_user_password.md

 type: howto
 ---

-# How to reset your root password
+# How to reset user password

-To reset your root password, first log into your server with root privileges.
+To reset the password of a user, first log into your server with root privileges.

 Start a Ruby on Rails console with this command: